 2. Missing Author Box

-Most WordPress commercial themes by default will have author box that you can insert at the bottom of the blog posts.
+Most WordPress commercial themes by default have author box that you can insert at the bottom of the blog posts.
 Theme developers can customize the author box to show various details from the post author’s user profile.
 This is an extremely useful feature when multiple authors write content on the same site.

 Without author box in GeneratePress, you have left with no option for showcasing author details.